-On December 11, 2017, SIR opened a new Reds restaurant at the Square One shopping centre in Mississauga, Ontario.
-This Reds restaurant will be added to Royalty Pooled Restaurants on January 1, 2019.
+SIR opened a new Scaddabush restaurant in Etobicoke, Ontario on November 28, 2017, and a new Reds restaurant at the Square One shopping centre in Mississauga, Ontario on December 11, 2017.
+These restaurants will be added to Royalty Pooled Restaurants on January 1, 2019.